広島市立大学 HIROSHIMA and The Nuclear Age

 - Politics of Hiroshima/Nagasaki data after Fukushima

 - The role of human beings in radiation science

 - Radiological weapons, dirty bombs, and DU munitions

 - Final review

 Attendance (20%), class participation (20%), and the final project paper (60%)

 No text book.
 Reading materials will be given at the class.

-Robert Jacobs is a professor working on the social and cultural aspects of nuclear technologies.
+Robert Jacobs is an associate professor working on the social and cultural aspects of nuclear technologies.
 His work focuses on the experiences of radiation exposed populations, and the representation of nuclear technologies in culutre and art.